dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

     (1) examine the books and records of the Association during normal business hours and

-    (2) require the submission olany.financial data furnished to the Owners by the Association.
+    (2) require the submission of any financial data furnished to the Owners by the Association.

 ### ARTICLE XI ANNEXATION OF ADDITIONAL PROPERTY